Complete Guide to Visiting Jelsa Town and Grapceva Cave in Croatia

 During the summer season you can enjoy many folklore, religious, musical and theatrical events which traditionally take place in Jelsa:

 - Municipality Day – The Municipality of Jelsa has chosen the Assumption of the Virgin Mary (August 15) to celebrate Municipality Day by holding a ceremonial session and a banquet as well as evening entertainment and fireworks.
 Great moment to be there!

 - Wine festival in Jelsa – Every year during the last weekend in August a traditional Wine fair is organized in Jelsa.
 The best wines from Hvar are on display as well as a variety of local gastronomic specialties.

-Procession during Holy Week
+Procession during Holy Week Following the Cross

 Another important attraction in the town is this unique procession in the world that draws pilgrims and tourists who follow the barefoot cross bearer 22 km through the night on Monday/Thursday (Holy Thursday).
 This Cross Procession is on the UNESCO World Intangible Cultural Heritage List.

 Processions are moving on Holy Thursday from six parochial churches of Jelsa, Vrisnik, Svirce, Vrbanj and Vrboska at 22:00 and before dawn on Good Friday on the way back.